 The Bradlees greeted friends and family in the Grand Salon.
 Nathaniel Bradlee an architect from Boston built the 13-room Victorian Queen Anne Cottage in the mid-1880s as a winter home.
 Located in the historic district in Longwood at 130 W. Warren Avenue The Bradlee-McIntyre House Museum listed on the National Register of Historic Places.

-The house formerly located in Altamonte Springs moved to its present location in the early 1970s.
+The house formerly located in Altamonte Springs moved to its present place in the early 1970s.
 Mrs. McIntyre’s bed is the only original furniture; people donated the rest.
-The original floors and woodwork remain.
+The original floors and woodwork remained.

 A museum on the second floor shows pictures of the house move, newspaper articles from The Florida Republican published in 1886.
 Many personal items from that period displayed.
 Kitchen tools that belonged to Mrs. McIntyre and parts of a spinning wheel.
 The third floor housed the servants.
 So much history in Longwood.
 Hours of operation on the website.